aws-neuron/aws-neuron-sdk/docs/neuron-tools/README.md

 # Neuron Tools

-# Identifying Inferentia devices
+# Identifying Neuron Devices

-To identify number of Inferentia devices in a given instance use the `neuron-ls` command.
+To identify number of Neuron Devices in a given instance use the `neuron-ls` command.

 ```
 $ neuron-ls